stephenajulu/ajulusthoughts2/content/post/must-have-eye-wear.md

-+++
-authors = ["Stephen Ajulu"]
+---
+authors:
+  - Stephen Ajulu
-date = 2021-02-09T04:45:00Z
+date: 2021-02-09T04:45:00Z
-excerpt = "Here we take a look at the important types of eye wear to have that will not only enhance your looks but prove to be practical to have" hero = "/static/images/more-color_1800x.jpg" title = "Must Have Eye Wear"
+excerpt: Here we take a look at the important types of eye wear to have that will not only enhance your looks but prove to be practical to have

-+++
+hero: "/images/more-color_1800x.jpg"
+title: Must Have Eye Wear
+categories:
+  - health
+tags:
+  - glasses
+  - eyewear
+  - bluelight
+  - uv rays
+  - uv light
+  - harmful dangers of uv light
+  - harmful uv
+  - harmful bluelight
+  - blue light
+  - ultraviolet
+  - eye wear
+  - must have
+  - jade black
+  - jadeblack
+  - sunglasses
+  - digital protection
+  - bluelight protection
+  - prism
+  - commanders
+  - generals
+  - bellas
+  - health
+  - lifestyle
+---
 Hi everyone, welcome back.
 Today, I'll be talking about the importance of having at least 2 different types of eyewear.

 So let's dive in!